kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 	#dibs

-However, it is a good idea to discuss the issue, and your intent to work on it, with the other members via the slack channel to make sure there isn't some other work alread going on with respect to that issue.
+However, it is a good idea to discuss the issue, and your intent to work on it, with the other members via the [slack channel](https://kubernetes.slack.com/messages/sig-service-catalog) to make sure there isn't some other work already going on with respect to that issue.

 When you create a pull request (PR) that completely addresses an open issue please include a line in the initial comment that looks like: